tokenize-x/tx-xrpl-token-migrator/README.md

 ```

 You will be asked to `Enter keyring password`, enter it and press `Enter`.
-If you don't see errors after the start, it's conferred correctly.
+If you don't see errors after the start, it's configured correctly.
 Stop it.

 #### Add systemctrl service (prev step is required)